studiesquest/studiesquest.github.io/README.md

 <h1 align="center">🎮 StudiesQuest</h1>

 <p align="center">
-  <b>100+ free unblocked games — NO pop-up ads, NO tracking, NO lag.</b><br>
+  <b>100+ free unblocked games — NO popup ads, NO tracking, NO lag.</b><br>
   Built for Chromebook sign-in page bypass.
 Just open and play.
-  (right now I am using banner ads that you can close but I need this to buy a real domain for you guys!)
+  (right now I am using banner ads that you can close completely and it wont distract you.
+I will use these ads to buy a real link to connect to the site.)
   (Afterwards I will permanantly remove ads from the site!)
 </p>